pokrakam/abapDevSysInit/README.md

 - Install GitHub SSL certificate (thanks to @sandraros and @mbtools)
 - Install abapGit standalone edition
 - Customize user profile (Name, localization, email address)
-- Pull a list of repos (requires abapGit full version)
+- Pull a list of repos

 See projects page to see what's planned